Discover more from Sleep Well Investments

 I will only buy these businesses when they perform on my Thesis Tracker and when the price is right.

-They must score above 13/20 points on the Sleep Well Investment checklist to earn a position in my Sleep Well Portfolio.
+They must score above 13/20 points on the Sleep Well Investment checklist (below) to earn a position in my Sleep Well Portfolio.
 Below is my scoring system.

 You might not have heard of some of these names, but they are surprisingly impressive in their niche markets, with some having total market command.
+Importantly, they showed they can reinvest at a high return on invested capital over a long period.

-Shimano - Bike component monopoly +12% CAGR
+Shimano - Bike component leader +12% CAGR

-MIPS - Helmet safety monopoly +45% CAGR
+MIPS - Helmet safety leader +45% CAGR

-Thor Industries - RV monopoly +14% CAGR
+Thor Industries - RV leader +14% CAGR

 Sleep Well Investment Checklist explained